glennj/exercism.io/_mentor_notes/mentor_the_mentor.md

   </details>
 </details>

+## when a student ends a session without applying suggestions

+You'll get more learning from a mentoring session if you apply the suggestions and submit new iterations.
+Often new questions come up in the back-and-forth between student and mentor that increase the benefits.

 ## Ending a mentoring conversation:

 Have fun with the next exercise; feel free to post here if you have more comments or questions.